Home / DIY / 27 Homemade Smokers to Add Smoked Flavor to Meat or Fish

 15- Use This DIY Plan To Make A Ugly Drum Smoker

-Nothing ugly about it, but that is the nick-name of this bbq smoker design.
+Nothing ugly about it, but that is the nick-name of this bbq smoker design by howtobbqright.
 Easy and inexpensive to build, these plans rival smokehouse plans and the ugly drum smoker will cost less to build.
-By howtobbqright

 Ugly Drum Smoker